 Utmost care should be taken not to publish or make publicly available, directly, or by virtue of links, passwords or employee personal information such as social security numbers, drivers license numbers, home address or other information that should reasonably be held confidential.

 Online Public Statements

 Care must be taken to not speak on behalf of the church.
 All public statements and interactions on behalf of the church or its ministries will be coordinated through the DEPARTMENT NAME HERE to the press, both offline and online.
-An employee is not authorized to make any public statement regarding: church policy organizational structure, management, governance issues, or regarding any alleged liability of the church to any third-party that has not already been communicate through the DEPARTMENT NAME HERE or from the pulpit in a worship service.
+An employee is not authorized to make any public statement regarding church policy organizational structure, management, governance issues, or regarding any alleged liability of the church to any third-party that has not already been communicated through the DEPARTMENT NAME HERE or from the pulpit in a worship service.
 Employees are instructed to direct all questions on these issues to the DEPARTMENT NAME HERE.

 Digital Communication for Commercial and political activities

-CHURCH NAME HERE is a nonprofit entity.
+CHURCH NAME HERE is a non-profit entity.
 If it engages in commercial or political activities, that nonprofit status can be threatened or expose the church to tax liabilities.
 Employees should avoid or limit any situation in which commercial or political links are established between the church’s communications and third-parties.
 If there are such links, the church could be considered to be a sponsor of those advertised commercial activities or an endorser of a political candidate could lead to liability for the church.
 The church can take positions regarding matters of public policy or regarding social issues so long as it meets the following criteria:

 (a) It does not become an endorsement of a particular political candidate or party.

 (b) It does not advocate specific legislative change such that the church is viewed as being involved in lobbying.

 Any issues not declared above need to be brought to the attention of your direct supervisor for review with the church leadership.
 This policy exists to provide accountability and security for staff and lay leadership.